solarcaratuva/PowerCode/README.md

 | PC4 | `PC_4`/`A4` | Unused Analog I/O |
 | PC5 | `PC_5`/`A5` | Unused Analog I/O |

-Note: the LEDs for Power ON, AUX ON, DC-DC ON, and AUX/DC-DC being used can be directly connected to the power supply / relay driving it.
+**Note:** the LEDs for Power ON, AUX ON, DC-DC ON, and AUX/DC-DC being used can be directly connected to the power supply / relay driving it.

+## Documentation

+[BMS CAN](docs/bms-can.md): Structure and format of CAN communication from the Orion BMS.